leo108/laravel_cas_server/readme.md

 ## Example

-If you are looking for an out of box solution of CAS Server powered by PHP, you can refer to [php_cas_server](https://github.com/leo108/php_cas_server)
+If you are looking for an out of box solution of CAS Server powered by PHP, you can check [php_cas_server](https://github.com/leo108/php_cas_server)